yoyoberenguer/GameControllerTester/README.md

 The Game controller must be connected to the PC via a USB key.

-A new version will be developped to include bluetooth connection.
+A new version will be developped to include bluetooth connections.